 What to Say During a Job Interview

-Also keep in mind that you shouldn’t repeat these statements verbatim, or in the order they are listed.
-Rather, use your own words to demonstrate the core idea and insert each thought tactfully so the conversation flows naturally.
+Also, keep in mind that you shouldn’t repeat these statements verbatim, or in the order, they are listed.
+Instead, use your own words to demonstrate the core idea and insert each thought tactfully, so the conversation flows naturally.
 Here are some of the things you should say in an interview.

 16 Phrases to Use During a Job Interview

 At the Beginning of the Interview

 At the beginning of the interview, your goal is to make a strong first impression on the interviewer.
 You want to present yourself as polite, professional, and conscientious.
 While you shouldn’t spend too much time on pleasantries, remember that your interviewer is a human being who will appreciate common courtesy.
 This will also start your interview off on the right foot!

 1. Start the interview with a polite greeting